root-foundation/root/README.md

 - Our political climate has become oppressive because it lacks the powerful story of unity and collective growth that are required to take advantage of AI.
 - _(and many many more)_.

-What causes such imbalance to arise?
+The degree of imbalance correlates with suffering.
+As we saw with our economic system, the further AI races ahead, the more painful debt becomes — crushing those who depend on it.
+Similarly, all imbalances become amplifies, amplifying our collective suffering.

+We must solve a more fundamental problem to be able to advance *without* imbalance.

 ## Root problem

-Our root problem is our inability to *allocate resources* to what we *truly value*, *quickly*.
+Our root problem is our inability to *allocate* resources towards what we *truly value*, *quickly*.

-In other words:
-1. **Most people cannot directly influence how resources are allocated.** Centralized budgets and rigid approval chains keep idle capital, talent, and production capacity locked in place —even when millions want them redirected.
-2. **We cannot explicitly represent what we truly value.** We all value great parenting because it underpins a healthy, prosperous society, yet these contributions aren't tangibly represented.
+#### A. Allocation

+Each of us is unique.
+Our diversity of perspectives is our greatest strength.
+When *each* individual can allocate resources according to what *they* believe is valuable — proportional to how good their judgement is — we maximize the quality of our *collective* resource allocation.

+When a centralized authority allocate resources *on behalf* of a group of individuals, it cannot represent the range of perspectives of all of the individuals in the group.
+Centralized resource allocation *oppresses* a vast range of *necessary* perspectives, without which we cannot effectively direct resources to where they need to go.

+And it's important that individuals with better judgement gain more power, and those with poor judgement (repeatedly mis-allocating resources) are penalized by losing power (that they will need to earn back with better judgement).
+Without this correcting force we will waste resources.

+#### B. Value

+Implicit in allocating resources is a notion of value.
+Even if we have an excellent system that enables each individual to allocate resources towards what they value, if our notion of value itself is limited, then resources will be terribly mis-allocated.

+For example, our current *economic* notion of value is limited because it can't represent long-term outcomes: we will gladly burn our world down for short-term profits because the negative long-term outcomes aren't reflected in our notion of value.
+Similarly, even though most of us believe that great parenting is one of the most valuable activities that enables a healthy, prosperous society, because we can't *tangibly* represent its value, we fail to direct adequate resources to it.

+#### C. Speed

-3. **Even when we do allocate resources correctly, values shift faster than resources move.** By the time funds, labor, or materials reach their target, circumstances — and thus priorities— have often changed, leading to waste.
+Speed matters.
+If values shift faster than resources move, by the time resources reach their target, circumstances have already changed, leading to waste.

+---

-The faster the [world changes](#predictions), the more severe this mismatch becomes, amplifying imbalances across the board.
+Imbalances (e.g., debt becoming unviable in a post AGI world, quality of education falling behind, etc.) are a consequence of this root problem.
+The faster the [world changes](#predictions), the more severe this mismatch becomes, amplifying imbalances and amplifying our collective suffering.

-Today’s economic ideologies each carry blind spots that prevent us from aligning resources with our evolving priorities. _Capitalism_ excels at decentralizing decision-making, yet its accounting systems capture only a thin slice of human value—short-term, financial returns—leaving most social and environmental contributions invisible. _Socialist and communist_ structures try to correct that imbalance, but their top-down controls stifle the very individual agency and experimentation that make resource allocation dynamic and adaptive.
+All popular ideologies for how to organize ourselves have blind spots. _Capitalism_ excels at decentralizing power over how resources are allocated, but because our current notion of value is limited, we will burn our world down chasing short-term profits. _Socialist and communist_ systems try to account for the value we can't tangibly represent through centralized allocation that oppresses the individual perspectives we need to keep our allocation dynamic, accurate and up-to-date.

-The best way to allocate resources *given* a notion of value is markets.
-Therefore, rather than discard markets — the one mechanism that lets each person steer resources toward what they cherish — we need to expand what those markets can see.
-By broadening our definition of value to encompass long-term, intangible, *holistic* value, we keep the freedom of individual choice while ensuring that we optimize for what we *actually* value.
+Markets are the best mechanism we've found to allocate resources *given* a certain notion of value.
+Instead of throwing away markets, we should try and *improve* our notion of value so that we optimize for what we actually value, instead of optimizing for a restrictive, limited *projection* of what we actually value.

-(todo: how this causes imbalances above).
-(todo: show how *individuals* expressing their choices is important. that is what it means for us to collectively allocate to what we want).

-As we saw earlier, the iPhone enabled far more possibilities by *not* separating sub-activities: media player with touch controls, internet communicator, and phone.
-By removing such separations, a much larger space of possibilities emerged that could not be represented in each of the individual sub-components (i.e., sub-activities).
-- (todo: add notion of "projection").

-In our current world, our notion of value has been restricted to status (social) and wealth (financial) *even* though we all acknowledge a range of value that falls beyond such restrictive representations.
-By restricting ourselves to limiting *projections* of value, we lose *most* of the true, holistic value that exists beyond these sub-categories.

-We need to find a way to enable *true value* to emerge.
+We need to find a way to enable *true*, holistic value to be represented.

 ## RootNet